 Cybercriminals don’t break into buildings; they break into unprotected systems, and all it takes is:

-How Cybersecurity Gaps Put Companies at Risk
+How Cybersecurity Gaps Put Organizations at Risk

 - Untrained employees falling for phishing scams: Many cyberattacks start with an innocent-looking email.